daverumph/MinioSPK/README.md

 THIS ONLY WORKS FOR ARM-7 NAS's right now.

 Due to the inclusion of Minio's Art Work, re-distribution of the SPK may violate their terms.
-Please see LICENSE-Artwork for more information.
+Please see LICENSE-Artwork for more information..

 Credit where Credit is Due
 ===